ncorrare/ncorrare-yubikey/README.md

 ## Limitations

 So far this has only been tested in Ubuntu and Centos.
 Should work in RHEL, Fedora, and Debian.
 Please test it and let me know.
+It only supports one key per user so far.
 Also do know that this code is not endorsed by Yubico in any way, so use it at your own risk.

 ## Development